Skip to content

 3. pyproject.yml

-5. Now use Putty to access your server's command line (Use Port Number 22and "SSH" as your Connection Type).
+5. Using Putty access your server's command line (Use Port Number 22and "SSH" as your Connection Type).

 7. Install & deploy: uv run --only-group docs mkdocs build